oltkkol/winquita/README.md

 Windows OS, .NET Framework 3.5, optionally: Python, Perl

 ## Warrants
 Use 'as is'.
-Based on the contemporary knowledge, some of the used statistical tests and-or calculations may be deprecated.
+Based on the contemporary knowledge, some of the used statistical tests and-or calculations may be deprecated (and may be prone to the type II error and wrong p-value).
 The default tokenizer is based on the .NET RegEx engine which may be incompatible with some languages, linguistic approaches and-or theories.

 ## Binaries